Skip to content

 2. node:22-alpine — installs npm dependencies, builds the SvelteKit frontend to static HTML/JS/CSS via adapter-static

-3. debian:bookworm-slim — copies the binary + dynamic libraries and the web build, installs runtime dependencies (ca-certificates, curl, git, unzip, webp) needed by pana for scoring, creates the non-root club user (UID 1000)
+3. debian:bookworm-slim — copies the binary + dynamic libraries and the web build, installs runtime dependencies (ca-certificates, curl, git, unzip, webp) needed by pana for scoring, and creates the unprivileged scoring user (UID/GID 1001) that the pana scoring subprocess drops to.
+The server itself runs as root by default.

 Production Checklist